 How to find on-line maps of certified and potential vernal pools

-To find the Mass GIS map of Certified and Potential Vernal Pool locations in Massachusetts, go to the MassGIS website , and click on the red MassGIS logo.
-(If this is your first visit to this site you may need to download the OLIVER Installer.)
+To find the Mass GIS map of Certified and Potential Vernal Pool locations in Massachusetts, go to the MassGIS website , and click on “Oliver”, the MassGIS mapping tool.

 On the right side of the screen, you can select different layers.
 These are fun to experiment with, and you can find an overwhelming amount of information, but we would suggest starting with as a base layer either:

 You can view only one of these map types at a time, (topographic map or ortho photo) not both.
-You can turn them on and off by checking the box at the lower right part of the screen, then clicking “Update Map”.
-If you have both layers checked (turned on) the one that is higher up in the lower right part of the screen will show.
-These images will only show when you are zoomed in enough.
-If you are not zoomed in enough, when you click “Update Map” the title of the layer will be grayed out.
+You can turn them on and off by checking the box in the Active Data Layer section.
+If you have both layers checked (turned on) the one that is higher up in the list will show.

 To see the Certified Vernal Pools and Potential Vernal Pools look in the Available Data Layers section: